cperezba/Budget-Tracker-PWA/README.md

 The application should be relatively intuitive!
-Merely add a title and an amount to added or subtracted to/from expenses.
-The total will be updated along with the graph.
+Add a title and an amount to added or subtracted to/from expenses and totals will be updated along with the graph.